phaethonp/phaethonp/readme.md

 # Platform Services

 ### MANAGEMENT SERVICES
-At WE-AI, we fuse advanced **AI Technology** with our team's **30+ years of experience** in Architecture and Construction.
-Our vision is to shape the future of property development by creating **Iconic World Destinations within Special Economic Zones**.<br>
+At WE-AI, we fuse advanced **AI Technology** with our team's **30+ years of experience** in Architecture and Construction to deliver services that the industry needs.<br>

 #### :small_blue_diamond: For Homebuilding Owners
-Our AI platform is designed to tackle inherent challenges in property development, from direct investments and project design to post-completion operations.<br>
+Contract Management and Quality Control<br>

 #### :small_blue_diamond: For Architects & Contractors
+A suite of AI-native open-source tools paired with Contract Management and Quality Control APIs<br>

 ### PROPERTY DEVELOPMENT SERVICES